DMREF-networks/config_resistance/README.md

 # config_resistance
-Will be public repository that computes effective resistance from the weighted graph Laplacian
+Given a set of (x,y) coordinates of a point cloud in 2D, this code creates a network metamaterial by connection points via the Delaunay triangulation in a bounding box.
+It then computes the effective resistance across either diagonal of the material, as well as the option to return the voltage at each node and the current flow along each edge.

-This code is written to run on the data files generated from the code in the config_generate repository
+This code is written to run on the data files generated from the code in the config_generate repository.

 # Lloyd_and_resistance_parfor_v2.m